 - Click the Add with Details button.

-- On the Create Portfolio Item editor, complete the following required fields:
+- On the Create Portfolio Item editable detail page, complete all required fields.

 - Click Save & Close.